 We have recognized that volunteering as part of a church group, school group, or group of friends often makes it easier for volunteers to prepare for their trip and provides a natural and preexisting support network for challenging work and a good starting place for organizing for migrant justice when volunteers return to their home communities.

-During the rest of the year (April–May and August–February), we typically cannot accommodate groups due to our capacity limitations.
-Groups of fewer than four may apply for the month-long program, but please keep in mind that due to the limited number of spaces, we may accept some members of the group and not others.
+However, we do not have the capacity to accommodate groups or even pairs of volunteers all year round.
+Groups of fewer than four may apply for the out of town program, but please keep in mind that due to the limited number of spaces, we may accept some members of the group and not others.

 No More Deaths does not have a program that offers college credit, but volunteers are welcome to keep track of their community-service hours and have the volunteer coordinator sign off on them, for school purposes or any other purposes.